Correlations in the continuous multispecies TASEP on a ring: Introduction

-To carry out the analysis, we use the theory of \textit{multiline processes} that Ferrari and Martin described in~\cite{ferrarimartin}.
+To carry out the analysis, we use the theory of \textit{multiline process} that Ferrari and Martin described in~\cite{ferrarimartin}.
 The multiline process is defined on structures known as \textit{multiline queues} or MLQs.
-This process can be projected to the multispecies TASEP using a procedure known as \textit{lumping} (see~\cite[Lemma 2.5]{LPW_book}).
-This projection lets us study the stationary distribution of the multiline process to infer results for the stationary distribution of the multispecies TASEP and is defined using an algorithm known as \textit{bully path projection} which projects a multiline queue to a word.
+This process can be projected to the multispecies TASEP using a procedure known as \textit{lumping of chains} (see~\cite[Lemma 2.5]{LPW_book}).
+This lets us study the stationary distribution of the multiline process to infer results for the stationary distribution of the multispecies TASEP.
+It is defined using an algorithm known as \textit{bully path projection}, which projects a multiline queue to a word.
 See Section~\ref{sec:pre} for the precise definitions.

 We study the two-point correlations in a continuous TASEP with type $\iden = \underbrace{(1,\ldots,1)}_n$.
 In this case, there are $n$ particles, each with a distinct label from the set $[n]=\{1,\ldots,n\}$.
-In this regard, let $c_{i,j}(n)$ denote the probability that the two particles, labelled $i$ and $j$ are next to each other with the label $i$ on the left of label $j$ in the continuous multispecies TASEP with type $\iden$.
+Let $c_{i,j}(n)$ denote the probability that two particles, labelled $i$ and $j$, lie adjacent on a ring in the limiting distribution for the continuous multispecies TASEP with type $\iden$, with $i$ followed by $j$.
 Aas and Linusson gave an explicit conjecture (\cite[Conjecture 4.2]{aaslinusson}) for calculating $c_{i,j}(n)$.
-We prove their conjecture in this paper separately for the two cases. \begin{thm} For $n \geq 2$ and $i>j$, we have the following two-point correlations:
+We prove their conjecture in this paper separately for the two cases.